-This interview with Dr. Rajeswari Rajagopalan is part of the Asia program’s Women You Should Know in India Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.
+This interview with Dr. Rajeswari Rajagopalan is part of the Asia program’s Women's Voices From the Indo-Pacific Project, produced by Senior Fellow Manjari Chatterjee Miller and Research Associate Zoe Jordan, featuring influential women in India’s political, economic, technological, and social fields whose work matters for the U.S.-India bilateral relationship and India’s relationship with the world.

 Dr. Rajeswari Rajagopalan is the Director of the Centre for Security, Strategy and Technology (CSST) at the Observer Research Foundation (ORF), New Delhi, and writes a column on defense issues in Asia for The Diplomat magazine.
 She joined ORF after serving on the National Security Council Secretariat, Government of India.
 She has also been a Technical Advisor to the United Nations Group of Governmental Experts on Prevention of Arms Race in Outer Space.
 She is the author of nine books including Global Nuclear Security: Moving Beyond the NSS.

 Dr. Rajagopalan, who is one of very few women working on space and nuclear security in India, believes there needs to be deeper and more structured exchanges between the Indian government and outside experts to craft more efficient security policies.

 What do audiences in the United States commonly misunderstand about your field of security and nuclear policy research in India?